MicrosoftDocs/msix-docs/msix-src/non-store-developer_updates.md

 # Updating non-Store Distributed apps from your code

-Windows 10 allows you to programmatically check for new versions of your MSIX packages distributed outside the Store.
-You can do so by taking advantage of the [PackageManager.UpdatePackageAsync()] API(https://docs.microsoft.com/en-us/uwp/api/windows.management.deployment.packagemanager.updatepackageasync).
+When shipping your app as an MSIX you can programmatically kick-off an update of your application.
+If you're shipping outside the Store, all you need to do is check your server for a new version of your app and install the new version.
+You can update to a new version by taking advantage of the [PackageManager.UpdatePackageAsync()] API(https://docs.microsoft.com/en-us/uwp/api/windows.management.deployment.packagemanager.updatepackageasync).
 Doing so requires that your app declares the packageManagement capability.
-Below is some sample C# code.
+Below is sample C# code of what that can look like:

 ## Check for updates on your server